Summer School on refugee & migrant health

 Swiss Symposium on Refugee and Migrant Health:

-All participants of the Summer-School can participate in the Symposium and Workshops.
+All participants of the Summer-School can participate in the Symposium.

 Innovative Design and Activities: